Back to list

 O my father, why do you worship what neither hears nor sees nor benefits you in any way?
 (19:42)

 The dialogue is terribly gentle.
 Respect, concern, delicacy.
 But also a point beyond which ambiguity can no longer be maintained.
-Ibrahim teaches here – and teaches us – that one can love deeply without being able to remain in confusion.
+Ibrahim (peace be upon him) teaches here – and teaches us – that one can love deeply without being able to remain in confusion.

 The surah is obsessed with births, filiations, lineages, prophetic houses.
-Yet Ibrahim appears precisely to remind us that the decisive bond is not biological.
+Yet Ibrahim (peace be upon him) appears precisely to remind us that the decisive bond is not biological.
 It is pactual.
 At the end, all come before the Most Merciful as ‘abd, not as holders of a family privilege.

-In Maryam, Ibrahim is the scene where kinship shifts from nature to covenant.
+In Maryam, Ibrahim (peace be upon him) is the scene where kinship shifts from nature to covenant.

-10. In al-Anbiya’ (21): The One Who Reveals That the Call Itself Unmasks the False God
+10. In al-Anbiya’ (21): The One Who Reveals That the Idol Fails the Test of Reality

-In al-Anbiya’, the surah works the question of du’a’ as a return that cleans the gaze.
-Ibrahim is absolutely central with the scene of the idols:
+In al-Anbiya’, the surah works the question of return to God as a gesture that cleans the gaze.
+Ibrahim (peace be upon him) is absolutely central with the scene of the idols:

-The question is terrible because it strikes the core: du’a’ reveals the true god through his capacity for hearing, response, and effect.
-Ibrahim clears the scene of every false interlocutor so that the true istijaba can appear afterward in its purity.
+The question is terrible because it strikes the core: the false god fails as soon as it is measured by real effect, by the capacity to help, harm, or respond.
+Ibrahim (peace be upon him) clears the scene of every false interlocutor so that the true istijaba can appear afterward in its purity.

 For the surah then chains the divine responses to the prophets: ﴿فَاسْتَجَبْنَا لَهُ﴾.
-Ibrahim prepares that refrain.
+Ibrahim (peace be upon him) prepares that refrain.
 He first clears the stage of every pretender, so the real response appears in its full force.

-In al-Anbiya’, Ibrahim is the prophet who proves that invocation itself is a test of reality.
+In al-Anbiya’, Ibrahim (peace be upon him) is the prophet who proves that worship itself is a test of reality.

 11. In al-Hajj (22): The One Who Purifies the Centre When Everything Trembles